riazarbi/ib-headless/README.md

 - ssh runs on port 22
 - vnc runs on port 5900
-- Interactive Brokers API port runs on 4003 _no matter whether it's runnin in paper or live mode_.
+- Interactive Brokers API port runs on 4003 _no matter whether it's running in paper mode or live mode_.

 ## Flags

-- SSH: github handle to import ssh keys from
+- `SSH`: github handle to import ssh keys from
-- USERNAME: IB username
+- `USERNAME`: IB username
-- PASSWORD: IB password
+- `PASSWORD`: IB password
-- TRADINGMODE: paper or live
+- `TRADINGMODE`: paper or live

 You can either use the flags above to authenticate with IB, or you can mount in your own IBC `config.ini` file (example [here](https://github.com/IbcAlpha/IBC/blob/master/resources/config.ini)) at `/root/ibc/config.ini` in the container.
-The flags will overwrite anything in that location so use one or the other methods, not both.
+The flags will overwrite anything in that location so use either the flags or the mount, not both.

 ## Intended Usage